[BIP Draft] Segregated Data: a prunable, script-isolated block region for data carriage

 Who migrates:

 • Can.
-Data interpreted off-chain by indexers, such as application-layer assets, timestamping, and attestations.
+Data no script needs to read, interpreted off-chain by indexers, such as application-layer assets, blobs, and content carried for timestamping or attestation.
 SegData carries the bytes, and a reference output binds them to the transaction.
 Current carriage is overwhelmingly in this category.

 • Cannot.
 Data a script must evaluate at spend time, such as covenant-style constructs.
 Script isolation forbids opcode access, and the price is the same, so nothing pulls it across.